Hung out to Dry

 However, Roueche says numerous minority community college presidents have had enormous success implementing diversity initiatives while at the same time promoting harmony with faculty despite existing racial tensions.
 Roueche points out that Dr. Walter G. Bumphus, outgoing president of the Louisiana Community and Technical College System, has been a champion of diversity and “is one of the most respected, honored, admired presidents in the country.”

 Roueche also notes that former Northern Virginia Community College President Belle S. Wheelan championed diversity at NOVA, but was very well regarded by faculty.
 Also, “Just this last month, Dr. Zelema Harris retired as president of Parkland College and brought a great emphasis on diversity, a great emphasis on quality, a great emphasis on improved teaching and learning, and was a much, much beloved president.
-In fact,” Roueche says, “there were many, many wet eyes the day she retired.”
+In fact,” Roueche says, “there were many, many wet eyes the day

 A hard-charging style can strain the president-faculty relationship even further, especially when dealing with often-sensitive diversity issues.
 Carreon, for example, was known for his aggressive approach.